ItzXitado/ogusernamegenerator/README.md

 # OG Username Generator

-Its a python script that allows for users to look for avaliable usernames on the Mojan.
+Its a python script that allows for users to look for avaliable usernames on the Mojan Platform.

 ## Features